db0/Fragment-Forge/README.md

-# Shader Wars v0.2
+# Fragment Forge v0.3

-Shader Wars is a card game simulating the rise to fame of a new demo effects coder.
+Fragment Forge is a card game simulating the rise to fame of a new demo effects coder.

 This a very rough release using a hardcoded deck but it should be playable with full rules enforcement.